Presented by the

 reproductions, except as applicable for photography/digital and

-- All entries must be finished pieces all paint, varnish,
+- Entries must be finished pieces all paint, varnish,

 - Pieces that have previously been entered in the Equine Art Show